Marine Corps Security Force Regiment: Fleet Anti-terrorism Security Team (FAST) companies

-The Fleet Anti-terrorism Security Team (FAST) platoons are capable of rapidly deploying to immediately improve security at United States Government installations worldwide.
-They are capable of special operations, including advanced close quarters battle and in-extremis hostage rescue.
+The Fleet Anti-terrorism Security Team (FAST) platoons are an elite unit of the United States Marine Corps that is capable of rapidly deploying to immediately improve security at United States Government installations worldwide, and are also capable of deploying as an infantry quick reaction force.
+Additionally, the unit provides High Threat Protection to high ranking officials and diplomats in austere environments.

-Established in 1987, FAST companies provide a limited-duration, expeditionary security force to protect vital naval and national assets.
+Established in 1987, FAST companies provide a limited-duration, expeditionary security force to protect vital naval and national assets and personnel.
 FAST maintains forward-deployed platoons at various naval commands around the globe, and possesses US-based alert forces capable of rapidly responding to unforeseen contingencies worldwide.
 Each FAST company is equipped and trains with some of the most state-of-the-art weaponry and currently consists of around 500 marines.

 FAST companies maintain a high degree of readiness in order to conduct these short-notice, limited-duration contingency operations.
-The USMC's FAST companies provide both the US Navy and Marine Corps with a dedicated force protection and anti-terrorist unit, and they constitute as one of the USMC Special Operations Capable Forces.
+The USMC's FAST companies provide both the US Navy and Marine Corps with a dedicated force protection and anti-terrorist unit.

 History

-The late 1970s and early 1980s were a high water mark for US military counter-terrorist efforts.
+The late 1970s and early 1980s were a high water mark for US military anti-terrorist efforts.
 A series of deadly attacks directed at Americans highlighted the requirement for security forces capable of countering terrorist threats against military units.

 The President issued a directive ordering US security agencies and all branches of the military to enhance their capabilities in this field.
 In compliance with this directive, the USMC conducted a thorough evaluation of its security forces during the mid-eighties.
 Upon the study's completion, the Corps came to the conclusion that its current security procedures were inadequate to handle the security threats being posed against it.
-The Corps decided to form a new unit of highly trained marines dedicated to defending both US Navy and Marine Corps assets from terrorist attack.
+The Corps decided to form a new unit of highly trained elite Marines dedicated to defending both US Navy and Marine Corps assets from terrorist attack.

 The new unit was designated as the Fleet Anti-terrorism Security Team, or FAST.
 Established in 1987, FAST Companies are equipped to perform security missions as directed by the Chief of Naval Operations.
 FAST Company marines augment installation security when a threat condition is elevated beyond the ability of resident and auxiliary security forces.
 They are not designed to provide a permanent security force for the installation.
 The Marine Corps uses FAST Companies to protect forces when a threat level requires it.
+Other missions include infantry duties, Close Protection, and occasionally augmenting part of Maritime Raid Forces aboard Marine Expeditionary Units (MEU).

 Each company is well grounded in basic infantry skills.
-FAST Companies are primarily designed to conduct defensive combat operations, military security operations, and rear area security operations.
+FAST Companies are primarily designed to conduct defensive combat operations, military security operations, and infantry operations.
 They also can be tailored for specific tasks from the Chief of Naval Operations.
 They also ensure nuclear material on submarines is not compromised when the vessels are docked.